sparksammy/sparksammycom/README.md

 # sparksammycom
-The Sparksammy Web Content Delevery Network (wCDN for short)
+The Sparksammy Web Content Delevery Network (swCDN for short)